tjmahr/wisclab-notebooks/2018-08-00-nonlinear-logistics.md

 where *asymptote* is the ceiling or plateau of the curve, *scale* controls the slope of the curve, *mid* is the point where the curve is steepest.

+Here I want to simulate these curves en masse so that I can see how the parameters work.
+This function will generate a single curve.
+By default it simulates the *mid*, *scale* and *asymptotes*, but these can be set individually.

 ``` r
 library(tidyverse)
 #> -- Attaching packages ------------------------------------------- tidyverse 1.2.1 --